Super-Resolution of BVOC Maps by Adapting Deep Learning Methods: Results

 \subsection{Metrics}

-To evaluate the performances of our method, we employ the \gls{ssim}, a well-known metric for quantifying the resemblance between two images.
+To evaluate the performance of our method, we employ the \gls{ssim}, a well-known metric for quantifying the resemblance between two images.
 We also adopt the \gls{nmse}, defined as the \gls{mse} between $\HR$ and $\HRhat$, normalized by the average of $\HR^2$.
-We report this value in dB for convenience.
 A good result is the one with high \gls{ssim} and/or low \gls{nmse}.
-We compute these metrics for every analyzed patch and report the average on the test set.